Ramsey makes timely return to Arsenal training

-Arsenal welcomed Aaron Ramsey back to training ahead of the season-opening visit from Premier League champion Manchester City.
+Arsenal have welcomed Aaron Ramsey back to training ahead of Sunday's season-opening visit from Premier League champions Manchester City.

 Wales midfielder Ramsey has been struggling with a calf problem sustained in the warm-up prior to last week's International Champions Cup clash with Chelsea.